Gustav Pfleger Moravský: Life and work

 In the mid 1860s, he briefly served as the official playwright for the New Town Theatre.
 He also developed an interest in French literature, doing translations and writing critiques for the magazines Politik (German) and Národního pokroku (National Progress, Czech), where he also worked as an editor.
 Some of his theatrical works from this period have been lost and one, Záboj (The Charge), was intended as a libretto, but was never set to music.

 In 1863, he published one of his two major works, the novel Ztracený život (Lost Life), which involves the events of 1848, the repression that followed, and the fate of the revolutionary, Josef Václav Frič.
 The following year, he produced another novel, Z malého světa (From a Small World), the first Czech-language novel about working-class life; describing events leading up to the Weavers' Uprising of 1844.
-His only other surviving novel, Pani fabrikantova (Mrs. Fabrikantová/ Mrs Factoryworker), is set at the spa in Sedmihorky, a place he had visited for treatment several times.
+His only other surviving novel, Pani fabrikantová ('Mrs Factoryworker'), is set at the spa in Sedmihorky, a place he had visited for treatment several times.
 It involves a romantic affair between a working woman and a nobleman, and received little critical attention.

-He died of tuberculosis and is interred at the Malostranské ('Lesser Town') cemetery in Prague.
+He died in Prague of tuberculosis on 20 September 1875, and is interred at the Lesser Town Cemetery in Prague.
 Streets have been named after him in Ostrava and Brno.